kubernetes/website/docs/admin/admission-controllers.md

 of an object, so that only users with "update" permission to the `finalizers` subresource of the referenced *owner* can change it.

-### Persistent Volume Claim Protection (beta)
+### Storage Protection (beta)
 {% assign for_k8s_version="v1.10" %}{% include feature-state-beta.md %}
-The `PVCProtection` plugin adds the `kubernetes.io/pvc-protection` finalizer to newly created Persistent Volume Claims (PVCs).
-In case a user deletes a PVC the PVC is not removed until the finalizer is removed from the PVC by PVC Protection Controller.
+The `StorageProtection` plugin adds the `kubernetes.io/pvc-protection` or `kubernetes.io/pv-protection` finalizers to newly created Persistent Volume Claims (PVCs) or Persistent Volumes (PV).
+In case a user deletes a PVC or PV the PVC or PV is not removed until the finalizer is removed from the PVC or PV by PVC or PV Protection Controller.
 Refer to the [PVC Protection](/docs/concepts/storage/persistent-volumes/#persistent-volume-claim-protection) for more detailed information.

 ### PersistentVolumeLabel